 "Living and doing what you believe is the right thing will give you that sense of inner strength that we all deserve.
 Always remember that your values -- whatever they are -- are the compass that is guiding you to your ultimate destiny."

-I practice what I learned from Tony Robbins quite religiously.
-Today I don't just feel but I know that I'm in charge of my everyday decisions.
-I'm responsible for what I feel.
-And indeed, I have the power to shape my own destiny and have full control over my life.
+I practice what Tony preaches quite religiously.
+I don't just feel but I know that I'm in charge of my life.
+I'm responsible for how I feel and I have the power to shape my own destiny.
+Starting from today, I hope you do too.

 Did you have times where you felt helpless?